olulesi/sei-project-4/README.md

 ## Getting Started
-* Clone or download the repo
+* Clone or download the repo.
-* Install back-end dependencies: `pipenv`
+* Install back-end dependencies: `pipenv`.
-* Enter the project shell: `pipenv shell`
+* Enter the project shell: `pipenv shell`.
-* Make migrations: `python manage.py makemigrations`
+* Make migrations: `python manage.py makemigrations`.
-* Migrate: `python manage.py migrate`
+* Migrate: `python manage.py migrate`.
-* Load seed data for Users: `python manage.py loaddata jwt_auth/seeds.json`
+* Load seed data for Users: `python manage.py loaddata jwt_auth/seeds.json`.
-* Load seed data for Kansans: `python manage.py loaddata kanbans/seeds.json`
+* Load seed data for Kansans: `python manage.py loaddata kanbans/seeds.json`.
-* Load seed data for columns: `python manage.py loaddata columns/seeds.json`
+* Load seed data for columns: `python manage.py loaddata columns/seeds.json`.
-* Load seed data for tickets: python `manage.py loaddata tickets/seeds.json`
+* Load seed data for tickets: python `manage.py loaddata tickets/seeds.json`.
-* Load seed data for comments: `python manage.py loaddata comments/seeds.json`
+* Load seed data for comments: `python manage.py loaddata comments/seeds.json`.
-* Start back end server: `python manage.py runserver`
+* Start back end server: `python manage.py runserver`.
-* Install dependencies in the client folder: `cd client && yarn`
+* Install dependencies in the client folder: `cd client && yarn`.
-* Start the server (remaining in client folder): `yarn start`
+* Start the server (remaining in client folder): `yarn start`.

 ## Demonstration of the App Flow

 <img src="images/appFlowProject4.gif">

-* First displays the landing page which gives you the option to log in or register
+* First displays the landing page which gives you the option to log in or register.

 * Upon signing in you go to the user profile page with the option to create a new board.
 * Upon clicking on the create new board they are given a form to enter the kanban title as well as selecting a background of their kanban.